By Gene and Katie Hamilton

 One of the smartest additions we made to a bathroom was replacing an old ceiling light/vent with a smart one designed to sense when someone entered or left the room and turned itself on or off accordingly.
 It also senses the humidity level; when it rises, the vent turns on to remove the moisture in the room.
 This makes the room more comfortable and helps prevent the growth of mildew, a chronic problem in any bathroom.

-Assuming there's access to the ceiling joists of the bathroom and you have electrical experience and tools, you can replace an old unit with a new one for $140 and save 45 percent.
+Assuming there's access to the ceiling joists of the bathroom and you have electrical experience and tools, you can replace an old unit with a new one for $152 and save 41 percent.
+When you’re working on any electrical project, make sure to turn off the power at the circuit panel or fuse box.
 If there's any doubt about doing it yourself, don't.
 Hire an electrician because this project can get dicey if it's not a direct swap.